2KAbhishek/tdo/README.md

 ### 📁 Dir Structure

-`tdo` expects a certain directory structure to function.
+`tdo` expects an opinionated directory structure to function.

-#### 📓 Notes
+- Notes are kept in the `notes` dir, these are used for long term storage, second brain
+- Notes use the `templates/note.md` file as template

-- Todos are kept in `log` dir, these can also be used for short term notes
+- Todos are kept in `todos` dir, these can used for short term notes, daily todos
-- Todos use the `notes/templates/todo.md` file as template
+- Todos use the `templates/todo.md` file as template
-- Long term notes are to be categorized under the `notes` dir
+- Journal entries are kept in `entries` dir, these are used for personal notes, life logging
-- Notes use the `notes/templates/note.md` file as template
+- Journal entries use the `templates/entry.md` file as template

 ```
-├── log
+├── todos
 │   └── 2023
 │       └── 11
 │           ├── 2023-11-28.md
 │           └── 2023-11-29.md
+├── entries
+│   └── 2024
+│       └── 02
+│           ├── 2024-02-02.md
+│           └── 2024-02-03.md
 └── notes
     ├── tech
     │   └── quit-vim.md